amirhossein-dezhboro/ai-project-searchalgos/README.md

 * user can choose the search algorithm and map for visualizing search algorithms for better understanding of updating loops and time order of each algorithm.

+* there is 7 maps right now inside the existing project that can be accessed from asset folder and they will be default maps inside the completed application.

 * user can draw arbitrary maps in photoshop and each pixel will be interpreted as a node in graph.